-We derive the fermionic Bogoliubov-de-Gennes equations (Hartree-Fock equations with pairing density) and the bosonic Hartree-Fock-Bogoliubov equations from a reformulation of the geometric Dirac-Frenkel principle, proving optimality of these approximations.
-We also give a proof of well-posedness for the Bogoliubov-de-Gennes equations.
+We derive the fermionic Bogoliubov-de-Gennes equations (Hartree-Fock equations with pairing density; also called the time-dependent BCS equations, describing Cooper pairs in superconductivity) and the bosonic Hartree-Fock-Bogoliubov equations from a reformulation of the time-dependent variational principle, proving optimality of these approximations.
+We also give a proof of well-posedness for the Bogoliubov-de-Gennes equations with singular interactions.

 - N. Benedikter, J. Sok, and J.P.
 Solovej: The Dirac-Frenkel Principle for Reduced Density Matrices, and the Bogoliubov-de-Gennes Equations, Annales Henri Poincaré, 19(4), 1167-1214 (2018)